Skip to content

 L_unsetx

-Runs the command under set +x.
+Runs the command under set +x restoring the setting after return.

 Argument: $@ Command to execute